-NOTES:
+NOTES

-1. Enhancing performance relates to the use of the environmental management system (2.1.2) to enhance environmental performance (2.4.10) consistent with the organization’s (2.1.4) environmental policy (2.1.3).
+1 Enhancing performance relates to the use of the environmental management system (2.1.2) to enhance environmental performance (2.4.10) consistent with the organization’s (2.1.4) environmental policy (2.1.3).

-2. The activity need not take place in all areas simultaneously, or without interruption.
+2 The activity need not take place in all areas simultaneously, or without interruption.